Home » Technical Analysis

 support graphic 1

 After we have determined the levels of support and resistance, we will have to visualize them to use them further.
-We will simply draw a horizontal line through the determined level of resistance or support where price movement reversed.
+We will simply draw a horizontal line through the determined level of resistance or support where price movement is reversed.

 resistance graphic 2